IBM Model M#

 Originally I didn’t like it.
 The keys were closer together than the Model M which made it feel cramped.
 The sound of the “Razer Green” switches were satisfying though, much to the annoyance of my coworkers.
 Over time I started to like it more than the Model M, mostly because the travel distance was shorter which resulted in faster typing.

 I used it as my mainline keyboard for about eight years before the keyswitches started to become too mushy.
-It was then relegated to the media PC for a few years before the keyswitches began to fail.
+It was then relegated to media PC duty for a few years before the keyswitches began to fail.

 In 2026 I refurbished this keyboard by removing the failing keyswitches and installing brand new Cherry MX Blues.
-This was a tedious, multi-day process of desolding six points per key (I did not reuse the RGB pads), cleaning all the through holes, installing the new switches, and soldering two points per switch.
+This was a tedious, multi-day process of desoldering six points per key (I did not reuse the RGB pads), cleaning all the through holes, installing the new switches, and soldering two points per switch.
 The work paid off, though: I now have a refurbished Razer Blackwidow Chroma with those deliciously clicky Cherry MX Blues.
 I’m not going to be mainlining it, so it should hopefully last for over a decade.

 Total cost of the keyswitches and materials was about $50 USD.